-Internal Event Name Definition Host Connected The logger was connected to the computer.
-Started The Start/Stop button was pressed to begin logging.
-Stopped The logger received a command to stop recording data (from HOBOware or by pushing the Start/Stop button).
-Button Up/Button Down The Start/Stop button was pressed for 1 second.
-Chan <#> Alarm Tripped A sensor alarm has tripped; # is the channel or sensor number as shown in the Launch Logger window in HOBOware.
-Chan <#> Alarm Cleared A sensor alarm has cleared; # is the channel or sensor number as shown in the Launch Logger window in HOBOware.
+Definition The logger was connected to the computer.
+The Start/Stop button was pressed to begin logging.
+The logger received a command to stop recording data (from HOBOware or by pushing the Start/Stop button).
+The Start/Stop button was pressed for 1 second.
+A temperature alarm has tripped.
+A temperature alarm has cleared.
 This event also contains the value that was furthest out of range for the sensor before the alarm cleared.

-Internal Event Name Definition New Interval The logger has entered or exited burst logging mode.
-Safe Shutdown The battery level dropped below 2.5 V; the logger performs a safe shutdown.
+The logger has entered or exited burst logging mode.
+The battery level dropped below 2.5 V; the logger performs a safe shutdown.